openkraken/website/docs/guide/native/interpolation-app.en-US.md

 # Integrate Kraken in native apps

-> Android simulator is not supported.
+> Android emulator is not supported, please use a real device

 In addition to being directly integrated into the flutter application, Kraken also provides pre-built into the SDK, which can be easily integrated into iOS and Android applications.